gnosis/conditional-tokens-contracts/docs/future-money.rst

 strive for their profit - TODO: prove) is implemented by the contract `ConditionalTokensMany`.

+So, one could pay his tution fees from his future salary!

 This contract implements multiple markets with an unlimited number of conditions, but without splitting and merging.